 An ancient temple, Mankameshwar Mandir is among the oldest temples of India dedicated to Lord Shiva.
 According to Hindu mythology, Lord Shiva himself established this Shivling when his manokamna (heart’s desire or wish) of seeing Lord Krishna in Bal roop or child form was fulfilled.

-This temple has blessings of Lord Shiva.
+This temple has the blessings of Lord Shiva.
 It is said that your wishes are fulfilled if they are truly heartfelt.

 You will find many shops and eatery joints on the outskirts and in the lanes leading to this temple.
 Here you will find Lord Shiva’s favorite sweet – Kalakand.
 People buy Kalakand and offer it to Lord Shiva at the temple.